r-devel/r-dev-env/README.md

 ### Build Setup (Without Recommended Packages)
 1. Environment Variables
     - We have environment variables for setting the paths for building R and storing the source code.
-    - The path ENV variable for R Build and R Source code are BUILDDIR and TOP_SRCDIR respectively.
+    - The path ENV variables for R Build and R Source code are BUILDDIR and TOP_SRCDIR respectively.
     - The environment variables are set in the codespace image and are available when the codespace starts.

       ![image](https://github.com/r-devel/r-dev-env/assets/72031540/7e208955-5cc1-4761-95f5-20ba85575dd3)